Sayanti86/Sayanti86.github.io/_posts/2018-9-14-Hello-World-Copy1.md

 title: Natural Language Processing.
 ---

 Have you ever thought how Gmail decides which mails of yours should go to your Primary inbox , which ones to Social inbox  and what goes in Promotions inbox ?
 It is like someone sorting your emails on your behalf by checking the content of it .
 This key feature of "Email Classification" is achieved by Natural Language Processing .
 It is an area in AI which is concerned with the interactions between computers and human languages and the ability of machines to understand, analyze and derive information from  natural human language .
 Sounds surprising !?
 Then you would love to know that you use NLP in your everyday life more often than you can imagine.
 Remember the auto completion of statements when you type in your smart phone , or the predictive typing which suggests the next word when you are typing in your search engine!
-That’s Natural Language Processing in action .
+That’s Natural Language Processing working for you.

 This is what makes NLP so much important and robust .
-It is used for simple purposes which we have taken for granted for many years and also for much complex usage like Google assistant , ALEXA , Siri.
+It is used for simple purposes and also for much complex usage like Google assistant , ALEXA , Siri.

 ### What is Natural Language Processing in natural words ?
 _“It’s only words and words are all I have to take your heart away “ – Ronan Keating._